hermanmb/Master_2022_Timber/README.md

 Packages used:
-pandas, sklearn, numpy, matplotlib and opensees
+pandas, scipy, math, numpy, matplotlib and openseesPy

 -----------
 Instructions:

 To run the main file, you need to download all the files and place them in equivalent folders as the ones provided on github.

-A more throughout despriction of how every function works is provided in section 4.4 implementation
+A more throughout despriction of how every function works is provided in Section 4.4, Implementation